 Real Stories - Telephone Scams & Mail Fraud

 This client apparently had no immediate family in Portugal and couldn't find a legitimate relative of the deceased in Europe.
-The lawyer devised a scheme in which he would claim that Leo is a distant relative and entitled to the fortune since he shared a unique surname with his late client.
-In this way Leo and the lawyer could split the inheritance between them.
+The lawyer devised a scheme in which he would claim that Leo is a distant relative and entitled to fortune since he shared a unique surname with his late client.
+In this way, Leo and the lawyer could split the inheritance between them.
 Leo knew his surname was uncommon and the letter seemed to come from Portugal since the envelope had a Portuguese stamp on it.

-Hoping he had come across a once in a lifetime opportunity, Leo contacted the lawyer to find out more and was soon convinced the scheme could work.
+Hoping he had come across a once-in-a-lifetime opportunity, Leo contacted the lawyer to find out more and was soon convinced the scheme could work.
 The lawyer explained that in order to get the ball rolling, Leo would need to pay a few fees and taxes.

 Leo paid the fees, but then more payments were requested.
 They seemed to come one after another but each time he was assured he was closer and closer to receiving his share of millions of Euros.
 Every time he paid one tax, the lawyer would discover that some bank policy or quirk of local laws required another fee to be paid.
 At each step of the way, the lawyer claimed he was putting in his fair share to pay these taxes and had invested a lot of his own money.

 After spending over $30,000, it became clear the requests for money and the excuses for not yet receiving his share of the inheritance were not going to end.
-Leo lost all his savings trying to gain an inheritance which never existed.
+Leo lost all his savings trying to gain an inheritance that never existed.